 This section consists of one question, and is worth a total of 25 marks.
 There is no negative marking for this section.
+Verbatim reproduction of any content from passages in Section 2 will be penalised.

 51. Draw on your reading of the above passages, and add your own views and perspectives, to write a 400 to 500-word essay on any ONE of the following: